 Opp Available Positions: 8

 Help stock the shelves at one of the County's food pantries.
 Collect non-expired food items and unopened hygiene products such as peanut butter, jelly, soup, canned fruit, canned meat (tuna or chicken), helper meals (tuna helper, chicken helper, & hamburger helper), pasta, pasta sauce, beans, rice, toilet paper, shampoo, body wash, soap, baby wipes, and cleaning supplies.
-Johnson County Human Services - Multi-Service Centers provide services to low income residents.
-We provide services such as utility assistance, food pantry, provide vouchers for the Kansas City Medicine Cabinet, and case management.
-We operate three food pantries in Johnson County: North Central (Lenexa), North East (Mission), and Southwest (Gardner). *Due to safety regulations, we are unable to accept expired food.
+Johnson County Human Services provides services such as utility assistance, food assistance and case management to qualifying individuals.
+We operate three food pantries in Johnson County: North Central (Lenexa), Northeast (Mission), and Southwest (Gardner). *Due to safety regulations, we are unable to accept expired food.
 Donations can be dropped off (Monday - Friday 8 am - 5 pm) at our Olathe office located at 11811 S Sunset Drive SUITE 1300 Olathe, KS 66061.

 https://www.jocogov.org/dept/human-services/volunteer/orientations